 It seems as if the summer time has gone by pretty fast.
-We had rain in some places and very little in others.
-I guess you would say typical summer in Sampson County.
-Fortunately we didn’t have the oppressive heat of last summer and hopefully, you were able to make some hay and your cattle had grass to eat so they will be going into the fall and winter in good condition.
+Some of us have had adequate rain and others not.
+Some have even had too much.
+Hopefully, you were able to make some hay and your cattle had plenty of grass to eat so they will be going into the fall and winter in good condition.

 Your cow herd and calves will benefit greatly from being dewormed in late summer or early fall before going to new grazing.
 Eggs from mature worms are deposited on the pasture in cattle manure.
 Larvae hatch from the eggs and move to the grass where they wait to be picked up by a host animal.
 Cattle pick up worm larvae while grazing.
 By deworming shortly before moving the cattle to new grazing, you greatly reduce the number of viable eggs that are spread to the new pasture.
 This is particularly true if you use a product that has some sustained efficacy, such as an ivermectin product, Dectomax, or Cydectin.
 These products are systemic dewormers.
 They move through the animals in the bloodstream.
 Due to this fact, these products will also do a respectable job of killing lice.

-If you choose to use a non-systemic dewormer, such as a drench, paste, block, or pellet, you should also treat the animals with a product that is labeled to control lice.
-I think lice are an often overlooked problem that is more widespread than we think.
-Most of us don’t think about it until we see cattle with patches of hair missing.
-Cleaning them up late fall or early winter will help the cows tremendously.
+If you choose to use a non-systemic dewormer, you should also treat the animals with a product that is labeled to control lice.
 The lice will live on the cattle in the thick winter hair coat and feed on blood.
 You will notice signs of lice on cattle by the constant scratching against objects and lost patches of hair.
 Lice not only cause discomfort to the cattle but also cause a loss in productivity and significant hide damage.

 I am often asked if it “is worth” deworming a young calf.
 My response is usually another question.
 How old is the calf?
 A calf will mimic it’s mother and begin to nibble at forage a few weeks after birth.
 If the calf is only a few weeks old, deworming probably isn’t necessary.
 Once the calf reaches two to three months old, and is spending considerable time grazing, it is picking up more worm larvae and likely has developed a worm load.
 Deworming calves at this stage is definitely an advantage.
 The cost for such a small calf will be minimal but the return will be significant.

-(Editor’s Note: Paul Gonzalez is an Extension Agent specializing in livestock with the Sampson County Cooperative Extension Center.)
+Paul Gonzalez is an extension agent specializing in livestock with the Sampson County Cooperative Extension Center